opentracing-contrib/java-specialagent/README.md

 ## Non-Goals

 1. The <ins>SpecialAgent</ins> is not designed to modify application code, beyond the installation of <ins>Instrumentation Modules</ins>.
 For example, there is no facility for dynamically tracing arbitrary code.

+## Operation

+When <ins>SpecialAgent</ins> attaches to an application, either statically or dynamically, it will automatically load the <ins>Instrumentation Plugins</ins> explicitly specified as dependencies in its POM.

+Any exception that occurs during the execution of the bootstrap process will not adversely affect the stability of the target application.
+It is, however, possible that the <ins>Instrumentation Module</ins> code may result in exceptions that are not properly handled, and could destabilize the target application.

 ## Installation